yuki-tooru/cupper-hugo-theme/README.md

 ## Configuration

 Copy `config.yaml` from the [`exampleSite`](https://github.com/zwbetz-gh/cupper-hugo-theme/tree/master/exampleSite), then edit as desired.

-## Logo
+## Nav Title or Logo

+- The `navTitleText` param will be checked in your config file. **If** this param exists, the text value will be used as the nav title
-Place your SVG logo at `static/images/logo.svg`.
-If you don't provide a logo, then the default theme logo will be used.
+- **Otherwise**, a logo will be used as the nav title.
+Place your **SVG** logo at `static/images/logo.svg`.
+If you don't provide a logo, then the default theme logo will be used

 ## Favicons

 Upload your image to [RealFaviconGenerator](https://realfavicongenerator.net/) then copy-paste the generated favicon files under `static`.

 ## Shortcodes